Guidelines to Author

-For All the references must be correct, complete and Write references in following style.
+All the references must be correct, complete and Write references in the following style.

 For Journal Articles:

 Authors name.
-Title of article.
+Title of the article.
 Title of journal.
 Publication year; Volume (Issue): Page No.

 Ahmed SE, Mustafa E, AbdulRaheem EM.
 Assessment of plasma levels of fasting blood glucose, triglycerides, total cholesterol, and HbA1c in patients with type 2 diabetes mellitus.
 Int J Health Sci Res.
 2013;3(9):1-6.

 Author(s).
 Title of report.
 Place of publication: Publisher; Date of publication – year, month (if applicable).
-Total number of pages if applicable e.g. 24 p.
+A total number of pages if applicable e.g. 24 p.
 Report No.: (if applicable)

 Example: Ahmed SE, Mustafa E, AbdulRaheem EM.
 Assessment of plasma levels of fasting blood glucose, triglycerides, total cholesterol, and HbA1c in patients with type 2 diabetes mellitus.
 Mumbai: New Era Publisher; 2014.
 24p.
 Report No.: GHI224